bharrisau/wa-assoc-rules/rules.markdown

     which income tax deductible gifts can be made as approved by the Commissioner of Taxation and which association shall be determined by resolution of the members.

+## Associate members ##
+27. (1) An associate member is a person who has applied for associate membership in such form as the Committee from time to time directs.
+    (2) An associate member must not vote, but may have other rights as determined by the Committee or by resolution at a general meeting.
+    (3) An associate membership may be terminated upon- (a) notification by the associate member to a member of the Committee of the intention to terminate; or
+        (b) expulsion of the associate member by the Committee.